• Skip to main content

 Tips for Perfect Egg Salad

-• Storage and Meal Prep - Egg Salad can be stored in an airtight container in the fridge for 3 to 4 days.
+• Storage and Meal Prep - Egg Salad meal prep can be stored in an airtight container in the fridge for about 3 days.
 It is a great meal prep option for easy lunches.

 • Take Care Not to Crack the Raw Eggs when you are first adding them to the pot to be boiled.